 A complete guide to software testing

-When you think back to your favorite subjects during education and training, software testing might not even make your top 10.
-In many computer science study programs, software testing falls quite short altogether.
-Later on in our professional lives, we tend to skip or reduce the time we spend on testing, especially if schedules are tight.
+If you think back on how you learned programming, there’s some chance software testing hasn’t made it in your top 10… In many computer science study programs, software testing falls quite short altogether.
+Later on in our professional lives, we tend to skip or reduce the time we spend on testing our applications, especially if schedules are tight.

-Software testing is essential for the long-term success of every software project.
-If you have ever worked on a project without a proper test strategy, chances are high you have experienced how ugly things can get without testing.
+However, software testing is essential for the long-term success of every software project.
+If you have ever worked on a project without a proper test strategy, chances are that you have experienced how ugly things can get without testing.
 From blowing a migration and losing customer data to literal fear of touching certain code parts - to just name a few.

 To avoid these worst case scenarios, every professional developer should know about the basics of software testing and how they can be applied to their projects.
-The goal of this blog series is to provide exactly that information.
+The goal of this blog series is to provide exactly that type of key information on the fundamentals of software testing.
 Read on to learn about the first upcoming topics and to repaint the false picture you might currently have about software testing.

 Articles in this series

-This section provides a sneak peek of the next three articles of this series.
+This section provides a sneak peek into our articles of this series.

 Software Testing: The Ugly Duckling of Software Development

 Software testing is not a necessary evil but inherent to software development.
 There simply is no successful software project without software testing.
 Think for instance of today’s agile development: no sane person would introduce continuous delivery without introducing continuous testing as well.
 Learn how the field of software testing has evolved hand in hand with changing development processes and demands on software products.

 The sea of testing types and test classifications is simply overwhelming as there are hundreds of them.
 In this article, we will give you a practical guide through the testing jungle to figure out which types of software tests you should definitely not ignore in your project.

 What is the testing pyramid and how to use it? [+Example]